Services at Sanford Pain Management

 Intercostal Nerve Block

 Intercostal nerves are the nerves that are located between your ribs.
 These can be in your back, side, or in the front of your body.
-If these nerves or injured or damaged they can be painful.
+If these nerves are injured or damaged they can be painful.
 This procedure is done in an attempt to decrease your pain.

 Medial Branch Block Injection